-Cross-Cultural Education is intended to place the student in an environment of listening, learning, and experiencing.
-It is not intended to place the student in an environment of talking, teaching, or doing.
-In other words: Cross-Cultural Education students should visit a location with the goal of learning how to be better leaders of communities of faith in the future, not with the goal of completing ministry or mission work in a foreign environment.
+All Cross-Cultural Education experiences should encourage respectful silence, listening, learning, experiencing, and immersion.
+These experiences should discourage one-way talking, teaching, or doing.
+Students planning a Cross-Cultural Education experience should prepare to learn how to be better leaders of communities of faith in the future, not to complete ministry or mission work in a foreign environment.

 Where: Shalom Hill Farm in southwest Minnesota

 When: Three weekends over the semester; Friday noon-Sundays at 6pm; October 7-9 and 21-13 and November 18-20, in addition to orientation Friday, Sept 9, 3-5pm